w3c/wai-arrm/content/index.md

 -   A set of ownership assignments for every WCAG Success Criteria
 -   A set of sample considerations prioritizing responsibilities.

+### ARRM FAQ

+Provides background on how accessibility ownership is assigned and answers frequently asked questions like, does each ownership level need a role?

 ### Help improve this page

 Please share your ideas, suggestions, or comments via e-mail to the publicly-archived list wai@w3.org or via GitHub.